st235/HSE.2DImageProcessing.Week7/README.md

  ...
 ```

-You can see an example under `Samples/Test`, for example, [`atkinson/1.txt`](https://github.com/st235/HSE.2DImageProcessing.Week7/blob/main/Samples/Test/atkinson/1.txt).
+You can see an example under `Samples/Test`, like, [`atkinson/1.txt`](./Samples/Test/atkinson/1.txt).

-Please, do keep in mind, to make the automagic 🪄 work you need to put this annotations file in the same folder where you
+Please, do keep in mind, to make the automagic 🪄 work you need to put your annotations file in the same folder where the
 video sample is located **and** give it exactly the same name with a different extension - `.txt`.

 For example, your video sample is `a/b/c/amazing_video.mp4` the annotations file should be `a/b/c/amazing_video.txt`.

 ### Verify your annotations

-To verify your annotations you may run the command with in a specific `--config` mode:
+To verify your annotations you may run the command in a specific `--config` mode:

 ```bash
 ./bin/FaceDetector ../../Samples/Test/pegg/3.mp4 --config
 ```

 You will see something similar to the image below.
+If you see similar result
-It means that you created annotations config successfully.
+you created annotations config successfully.
 Congratulations!

 ![Result](./Resources/config_mode.png)